gather-ai/gather-ai.github.io/_posts/2022-10-12-federated-learning-iot-part-1.md

 {: style="text-align: justify;"}

 ## 2. A Network of IoT Devices
+Most of the existing research on FL uses an FL setting simulation on a single machine.
+This does not make sense much because it does not introduce major issues of real FL like communication and system heterogeneity.
+In this tutorial, to introduce and handle these issues, I create and use a local network that consists of various types of edge devices.
+Specifically, I use 2 Raspberry Pi 4 Model B, 2 NVIDIA Jetson Nano, and 1 NVIDIA Jetson Nano 2GB.
+Figure 2 shows the ingredients of the network and its dependencies.
+My laptop is used as a server and connects to all devices via local Wifi.
+{: style="text-align: justify;"}

 ## References
 [[1] A Survey on Federated Learning for Resource-Constrained IoT Devices](https://ieeexplore.ieee.org/document/9475501)<br>